Bacteria: Etymology

 The word bacteria (/bækˈtɪəriə/; : bacterium) is the plural of the Neo-Latin bacterium, which is the romanisation of the Ancient Greek βακτήριον ('), the diminutive of βακτηρία ('), meaning 'staff' or 'cane', because the first ones to be discovered were rod-shaped.
+The word was first used to refer to bacteria in 1828.

 Knowledge of bacteria

 Although an estimated 43,000 species of bacteria have been named, most of them have never been studied.
 In fact, just 10 bacterial species account for half of all publications, whereas nearly 75% of all named bacteria have no academic research devoted to them.
 The best-studied species, Escherichia coli, has more than 300,000 studies published on it, but many of these papers likely use it only as a cloning vehicle to study other species, without providing any insight into its own biology.
 90% of scientific studies on bacteria focus on less than 1% of species, mostly pathogenic bacteria relevant to human health.

 While E. coli is probably the best-studied bacterium, a quarter of its 4000 genes are poorly studied or remain uncharacterized.
 Some bacteria with minimal genomes (< 600 genes, e.g. Mycoplasma) usually have a large fraction of their genes functionally characterized, given that most of them are essential and conserved in many other species.